Nakye Greenidge-Duncan

-Nakye Greenidge-Duncan (born April 22, 2003) is a Canadian soccer player who plays for the Simcoe County Rovers in League1 Ontario.
+Nakye Greenidge-Duncan (born April 22, 2003) is a Canadian soccer player who plays for Vaughan Azzurri in the Ontario Premier League.

 Early life

 In 2014, Greenidge-Duncan trialed with Dutch club Feyenoord's academy, after catching the club's attention during a camp run by the club in Toronto.
 He joined the Toronto FC Academy in 2015.
 In 2015, he helped the TFC U12 team win the inaugural Generation Adidas Cup, winning MVP honours.
 The championship qualified the team for the Arousa Futbol 7 tournament, where they faced top European Academy teams, including Barcelona, against whom Greenidge-Duncan scored in a 2–2 draw.